Alison bending smiling.jpg

 Over the years she has very much enjoyed her association with Arohanui Strings, playing in many benefit concerts and visiting and tutoring participants regularly.
 Under her coaching, Arohanui Strings violinist Shanita Sungsuwan was twice in the winning group in the NZCT Secondary Schools chamber music competition.

-Our teachers
+Our programmes leaders and senior teachers

 Cellist Margaret Guldborg has been a part of the Wellington music scene since she and her family moved to New Zealand in 2008.
 Margaret has a busy studio teaching cello to students of all ages, and is Programme Leader for Arohanui Strings’ two Wellington programmes.